sbt/sbt/src/sphinx/Detailed-Topics/Running-Project-Code.rst

 User Code
 =========

-Given the above, when can user code be run with the `run` and `console` actions?
+Given the above, when can user code be run with the :key:`run` and :key:`console` actions?

 The user code cannot rely on shutdown hooks and at least one of the following situations must apply for user code to run in the same JVM: